jamisonrobey/antique-blockchain-website/README.md

 ### Frontend
 You cannot run the frontend locally without secret environment variables.
  - To test out the frontend code, please visit our live deployment instead.
- - The following seed phrase will give you access to the admin's accout in MetaMask
-   -   *REPLACE WHEN HOME*

 ### Solidity / Backend